iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted142004/report.md

 > App doesn't work.
 Didn't notify me when co-workers had it.
 I can't put in that I currently have it.
 Needs some verification code but doesn't tell you where or how to get that.
 Sure this was a big waste of tax dollars<br> :date: __2021-01-18 21:37:09__

 > Cant post results doesn't see anyone with covid ever..<br> :date: __2021-01-15 08:50:35__

-> Absolutely hate app<br> :date: __2021-01-15 01:29:56__

-> App is fine and has not caused issues that I know of.
-It's completely useless.
-I work in retail and with the infection and positivity rates in the Denver Metro and suburbs you would think I'd have come in contact with someone who had tested positive over that month I've had the app.<br> :date: __2021-01-14 15:58:24__

-> Clear 3 prior apps.<br> :date: __2021-01-07 23:31:07__